contactrameezraja/contactrameezraja/README.md

 I'm currently pursuing a Master's degree in Artificial Intelligence, where I explore the intricacies of AI and delve into its ethical dimensions.
 In addition to my ongoing Master's degree, I am also actively preparing for my future academic endeavors.
 It is my plan to pursue a Ph.D. in either Computer Science or Data Science.

-During my Ph.D. program, I aim to contribute to the field by conducting in-depth research and developing novel approaches that address the challenges associated with democratizing AI technologies.
-This involves making AI more accessible, inclusive, and beneficial for all individuals and communities, while also ensuring transparency and accountability in AI systems.
+During my Ph.D. program, I aim to contribute to the field by conducting in-depth research and developing novel approaches that address the challenges associated with Explainable AI and how we as a community can contribute to making AI more accessible, inclusive, and beneficial for all individuals, while also ensuring transparency and accountability in AI systems.

 By exploring these topics, I aim to bridge the gap between cutting-edge AI research and real-world applications, ultimately working towards the responsible and ethical adoption of AI technologies across various industries.
 I believe that with the right approach, AI can serve as a powerful tool for positive societal change, and I am committed to contributing to this transformative field through my future academic pursuits one algorithm at a time :)